TomPace101/nanopore_diffusion/notes.md

 Maybe we need something like in postproc, where it can drill down?

 The right way to think about this is a data flow diagram.

+Now that simulators will be subclasses of CustomizableRequest, you probably don't want raw simulation data as a direct attribute of the Request.
+But for convenience, you don't want to make things hard to access in the function body.

 _IDEA_ for loaddata, do we want to be able to load more than one item from a single hdf5 file?
 That means that function should be able to take a sequence of field tags, not just one.